awslabs/aws-encryption-sdk-specification/framework/multi-keyring.md

 the keyring MUST fail
 and MUST NOT modify the [decryption materials](structures.md#decryption-materials).

-Otherwise, OnDecrypt MUST attempt to decrypt the [encrypted data keys](structures.md#encrypted-data-keys-1) in the input [decryption materials](structures.md#decryption-materials) using its [child keyrings](#child-keyrings) and, if it is specified, its [generator keyring](#generator-keyring).
-It MUST attempt to decrypt using these keyrings until it either succeeds in decryption, or it has attempted to decrypt using all its child keyrings and, if it is specified, its generator keyring.
+Otherwise, OnDecrypt MUST first attempt to decrypt the [encrypted data keys](structures.md#encrypted-data-keys-1) in the input [decryption materials](structures.md#decryption-materials) using its [generator keyring](#generator-keyring).
+If the generator keyring is unable to decrypt the materials, the multi-keyring MUST attempt to decrypt using its child keyrings. until one either succeeds in decryption or all have failed.
-If a generator keyring is specified, it MUST be used first.

 For each [keyring](keyring-interface.md) to be used for decryption, the multi-keyring MUST call that keyring's [OnDecrypt](keyring-interface.md#ondecrypt) using